sherado99/SPDET/README.md

 - Copy the improvedEmail column into your email client and send.
 - Time saved: hours → minutes.
 Brand impression: transformed.

+## ❌ Not a Bulk Processor

+SETI is not a mass-mailing tool.
+It does not take a single template and spray it to thousands of recipients.
+Each email is individually refined through the Stech Core API, ensuring ethical, honest, and personalized output.
+We deliver the value of genuine human connection, not just the quantity of messages processed.

 ## ❗ Notes & Risks
 - Always review the rewritten email before sending.
 AI can make mistakes, and the final responsibility for the message rests with the sender.
 - No legal, medical, or financial advice – Stech is not a professional advisor; the output is for language improvement only.